Rabios/load.js/README.md

 loadjs.link();
 ```

-> NOTES: This project is old so it won't receive updates
+> NOTES: This project is old so it might not receive updates.